Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 It has a long-blooming season, and its mild frost tolerance can bloom well into late fall and early winters.
-These flowers have a strong fragrance, but be careful not to touch it with bare skin as some people are allergic to it.
+These flowers have a strong fragrance, but be careful not to touch them with bare skin as some people are allergic to them.

-The flavored eucalyptus essential oils also used in making toothpaste and joint inflammation medicines.
+The flavored eucalyptus essential oils are also used in making toothpaste and joint inflammation medicines.

 12. Wild Bergamot

 Wild Bergamot is also known as a Bee Balm that has violet color blooming flowers.
-The flower blooms in summer that repels mosquitoes but attract butterflies and bees.
+The flower blooms in summer that repels mosquitoes but attracts butterflies and bees.

-It's known for medicinal qualities, and many people use the dried leaves and flowers in herbal tea.
-You can plant it in a sunny to partly shaded areas in either flowerbed or planter.
+It’s known for its medicinal qualities, and many people use dried leaves and flowers in herbal tea.
+You can plant it in sunny to partly shaded areas in either flowerbed or planter.

 13 Mums (Chrysanthemum)